system.exe at ~25% CPU fix

 Sometimes system.exe

 consumes around 25% of your CPU.
-This is a real waste of energy so the notebook is going to consume alot of battery.
+This is a real waste of energy, so the notebook is going to consume a lot of battery.

 button in the Device Manager.